devpi/devpi/doc/userman/devpi_commands.rst

       -c CONFIGFILE, --configfile CONFIGFILE
                             Config file to use.
 [None]
-      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "pg8000": Postgresql backend, "sqlite": SQLite backend with files on the filesystem, "sqlite_db_files": SQLite backend with
+      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "sqlite": SQLite backend with files on the filesystem, "sqlite_db_files":
-                            files in DB for testing only [None] --keyfs-cache-size NUM
+                            SQLite backend with files in DB for testing only [None]
+      --keyfs-cache-size NUM
                             size of keyfs cache.
 If your devpi-server installation gets a lot of writes, then increasing this might improve performance.
 Each entry uses 1kb of memory on average.
 So by default about 10MB are used.
+[10000] --include-mirrored-files
+                            include downloaded files from mirror indexes in dump.
+                            [False]
-[10000] --hard-links          use hard links during export, import or with --replica-file-search-path instead of copying or
+      --hard-links          use hard links during export, import or with --replica-file-search-path instead of copying or
                             downloading files.
 All limitations for hard links on